 Giving our ‘Medicine’ to the People

-Aside from learning to be effective physicians someday, we must also strive to change people’s views of doctors.
+Aside from learning to be effective physicians someday, we must also strive to change doctors’ views.
 I hope that our graduates will be like beacons set apart and show compassion to people, letting them know that we have nothing more but service to offer.
 Our ‘medicine’ should be for people who need it.

-I’m glad that Roxas Hall has been constant in reminding us to be humble and to serve the Filipino people, asking us to define for whom we offer this dedication to become doctors.
+I’m glad that Roxas Hall has been constant in reminding us to be humble and serve the Filipino people, asking us to define who we offer this dedication to become doctors.
 How about you?
 For whom is your ‘medicine’ for?